Gatekeeping is for sheep, but it’s a good thing you are a lot smarter than that.

 +

-There are unfortunately many in the Korean Adoptee community whom for years have tried to suppress the information which we share, in order to support their own agendas.
+There are unfortunately many in the Korean Adoptee community whom for years have tried to suppress or discredit the information which we share, in order to support their own agendas.

 We also urge you to read and listen to multiple sources, and to not just believe what you are told by a single source of information (including us).
 If information is provided without any credible, published source to back it up with, then we urge you to do your own research.